federicotdn/wikiquote/README.md

 ![License](http://img.shields.io/pypi/l/wikiquote.svg?style=flat)
 [![Version](http://img.shields.io/pypi/v/wikiquote.svg?style=flat)](https://pypi.python.org/pypi/wikiquote)

-Retrieve quotes from any Wikiquote.org page, or the quote of the day, with Python 3 (inspired by the `wikipedia` module).
-Uses the `lxml` module to parse HTML.
-Quotes are not always found correctly because of Wikiquote's varying page layouts.
-Contributions are welcome.
+The `wikiquote` Python module allows you to search and retrieve quotes from any [Wikiquote](https://www.wikiquote.org/) article, and also retrieve the quote of the day.
+Please keep in mind that due to Wikiquote's varying HTML page layouts, some quotes may not be retrieved correctly.
+If you wish to collaborate, head over to the [Developing](https://github.com/federicotdn/python-wikiquotes/blob/master/README.md#developing) section below.

 ## Usage
 ```python